 The success of the program has also resulted in numerous individual postseason accolades.
 Weil has produced 117 All-Centennial selections, 41 NSCAA All-Region players, and NSCAA First Team All-Americans in 2006, 2008, 2009, 2010 and 2013.
 Hopkins has had five players earn Centennial Conference Player of the Year honors under Weil's leadership (Sarah Parola-1997, Kaitlin Giannetti-2006, Jessica Hnatiuk-2009, Erica Suter-2011, Hannah Kronick-2012, 2013).

 Weil graduated from the University of Maryland in 1967 with his Bachelor of Science degree in psychology.
 He later earned his A.G.S. in school psychology in 1976 from Maryland as well.

 Weil has an extensive soccer background, coaching from the youth club level through the high school and college levels.
 From 1998 to 2005 Weil coached in the Maryland District Development Program.
 He has attended more than 25 national workshops and has held a National "C" License since 1989.
 Weil was a coach in the Washington Area Girl's Soccer League for 22 years, served as the vice president from 1982 to 1994 and was part of the tournament committee from 1992 to 1994.
 In 1996, Weil was named the Maryland State Youth Soccer Association's Girls' Coach of the Year.
 He was also a member of the coaches selection committee for the Soccer Association of Columbia from 1982 to 1992.
 He served a one-year stint in 1989 on the Maryland State Youth Soccer Association's board.

-Weil was a student of the game for 13 years, playing on various local adult teams as part of indoor and outdoor leagues and played goalkeeper for 10 years.
+Weil was a 13-year player, competing in various local adult teams as part of indoor and outdoor leagues and played goalkeeper for 10 years.